Who's Covered Under My Commercial Auto Policy?

 - Permissive Users: Anyone else who is driving a covered auto you own, hire or borrow with your permission is an insured.
 That is, if you allow someone to drive a vehicle you own, rent or borrow, the driver is an insured.
 Drivers in this category are often called permissive users.

-- Omnibus Insureds: Also an insured is anyone who is liable for your conduct or for the conduct of a permissive user.
+- Omnibus Insureds: Also an insured is anyone who is liable for your conduct or the conduct of a permissive user.
 Often referred to as the omnibus clause, this wording covers anyone who may be held legally responsible for an accident caused by a named insured or a permissive user.

 Named Insured Has Broadest Coverage